 Revise as following:

 The BRP frame contains more than one Channel Measurement Feedback element if the measurement information exceeds 255 bytes.
 The content of each Channel Measurement Feedback element that follows the first one in a single BRP frame is a continuation of the content in the previous element.
-The Channel Measurement subfield and the Sector ID subfield can be split between several elements.
+The Channel Measurement, Tap Delay, and Sector ID Order subfields can be split between several elements.
 Each Channel Measurement Feedback element that is not the last Channel Measurement Feedback element in the frame is 257 bytes long.
 Channel measurement information for a single channel measurement is always contained within a single BRP frame.

+NOTE–The BRP frame size can limit the choice of channel measurement parameters such as the number of measurements and the number of taps.